jerry-ye-xu/jerry-ye-xu.github.io/_posts/2020-6-27-pyspark-inferschema-trap.md

 This took me longer than necessary to debug because I did not suspect this to be an issue for a while.

 Nevertheless I hope this means that you won't run into this issue in your own work!

+You download the dataset [here](https://www.dropbox.com/s/a41ov7uqwlnnon8/ontimeperformance_flights_tiny.csv?dl=0) to reproduce the code.